Quantum tunnelling: History

+In the early days of quantum theory, the term tunnel effect was not used, and the effect was instead referred to as penetration of, or leaking through, a barrier.
+The German term wellenmechanischer Tunneleffekt was used in 1931 by Walter Schottky.
+The English term tunnel effect entered the language in 1932 when it was used by Yakov Frenkel in his textbook.

+In 1957 Leo Esaki demonstrated tunnelling of electrons over a few nanometre wide barrier in a semiconductor structure and developed a diode based on the tunnel effect.
+In 1960, following Esaki's work, Ivar Giaever showed experimentally that tunnelling also took place in superconductors.
+The tunnelling spectrum gave direct evidence of the superconducting energy gap.
+In 1962, Brian Josephson predicted the tunnelling of superconducting Cooper pairs.
+Esaki, Giaever and Josephson shared the 1973 Nobel Prize in Physics for their works on quantum tunnelling in solids.

+In 1981, Gerd Binnig and Heinrich Rohrer developed a new type of microscope, called scanning tunnelling microscope, which is based on tunnelling and is used for imaging surfaces at the atomic level.
+Binnig and Rohrer were awarded the Nobel Prize in Physics in 1986 for their discovery.

+In 2025, John Clarke, John M. Martinis and Michel H. Devoret received the Nobel Prize in physics for experiments done in 1984 and 1985 that demonstrated how quantum tunnelling can be observed on a macroscopic scale, involving many particles.
+They built an electrical circuit with two superconductors, components that can conduct a current without any electrical resistance.
+They separated these with a thin layer of material that did not conduct any current at all.
+In this experiment, they showed that they could control and investigate a phenomenon in which all the charged particles in the superconductor behave in unison, as if they are a single particle that fills the entire circuit.

 Applications

-Tunnelling is the cause of some important macroscopic physical phenomena.
-Quantum tunnelling has important implications on functioning of nanotechnology.
+Tunnelling is used to explain some important macroscopic physical phenomena.

+Solid-state physics

 Electronics

 Tunnelling is a source of current leakage in very-large-scale integration (VLSI) electronics and results in a substantial power drain and heating effects that plague such devices.
 It is considered the lower limit on how microelectronic device elements can be made.
 Tunnelling is a fundamental technique used to program the floating gates of flash memory.

 Cold emission

 Cold emission of electrons is relevant to semiconductors and superconductor physics.
 It is similar to thermionic emission, where electrons randomly jump from the surface of a metal to follow a voltage bias because they statistically end up with more energy than the barrier, through random collisions with other particles.
 When the electric field is very large, the barrier becomes thin enough for electrons to tunnel out of the atomic state, leading to a current that varies approximately exponentially with the electric field.
-These materials are important for flash memory, vacuum tubes, as well as some electron microscopes.
+These materials are important for flash memory, vacuum tubes, and some electron microscopes.